-Their range is the southwest arid zone in Botswana, Namibia and the Karroo south of the Orange River.
+The range of the black footed cat is the southwest arid zone in Botswana, Namibia and the Karroo south of the Orange River.

-They inhabit open country with cover in the form of scrub, bushes and clumps of grass.
+The black footed cat inhabits open country with cover in the form of scrub, bushes and clumps of grass.
+This includes open savanna, grasslands, and semi-desert areas.

-They may have a litter of 1 to 3 kittens.
+Black footed cats may have litters of 1 to 3 kittens.

 By day the black-footed cat lies up in disused burrows or in termite-mound ventilation shafts.
 The arid country it inhabits is mostly waterless, but it will drink occasionally when rainwater pools are present.
 It is solitary and territorial.
 It is nocturnal and so shy that it hides at the slightest disturbance.
 It has the reputation of being more intractable and antisocial in captivity than any other cat.
 Even kittens taken before their eyes open and hand-reared make defensive threats and retreat to dark corners or attempt to attack their owners.
 Skill and persistence in digging suggest that they dig for insects, spiders and other subterranean prey.